- Studying Law at Yale

 The Yale Law Democrats is a group for progressive students interested in policy, elections, and governing.
 We work to create opportunities for students to become involved with Democratic campaigns and policy work at all levels of government.

-The Yale Law National Security Group aims to foster a non-partisan community focused on national security and foreign policy within the law school.
+The Yale Law National Security Group (NSG) aims to foster a non-partisan community focused on national security and foreign policy within the law school.
 Founded in 2013, the NSG is open to all members of the law school community.

 The Yale Law Republicans facilitate connections between students and conservative campaigns and Republican officials, both elected and appointed.
 We sponsor speaker and internal events.